Accompanying your kid for an exercise

 Before you want to develop your power, it is necessary to refine the passing prior to kicking.
 Just as one learns to walk before learning to run.

 Watching your kid evolve on the training field over time is exciting.
 We as parents must be careful that our reactions do not have a counterproductive effect on our children.

 As a parent of an athlete is extremely emotional at times.
-Parent’s must keep calm not to stress their athlete.
+Parents must keep calm not to stress their athletes.

 The strong moments of the game (a good pass, an impressive run, a kick, a goal, etc.) are the reward for a prolonged commitment.
 Try not to focus your attention on the good moves but rather to comment on the quality of your child’s engagement during the game.

 Remember that Athletic Journey Needs Time